-In an atom, electrons have discrete and specific energies.
+We know that in an atom, electrons have discrete and specific energies.
 There are more energy states in an atom than there are electrons.
 When an electron transitions from one energy level to another, it emits light or photon with a specific wavelength.
 In any given set of conditions, the collection of all these specific wavelengths is what constitutes the atomic spectrum.
 Hence, atomic spectra are the spectra of atoms.
 Here, in this short piece of article, we will be looking at atomic spectra more in detail along with the Rydberg formula and the spectral series of the hydrogen atom.

 Atomic spectra are defined as

 When an electron gets excited from one energy level to another, it either emits or absorbs light of a specific wavelength.
-The collection of all these specific wavelengths of the atom in a given set of conditions like pressure, temperature etc is the atomic spectra of atoms.
-There are three types of atomic spectra and they are emission spectra, absorption spectra and continuous spectra.
+The collection of all these specific wavelengths of the atom in a given set of conditions like pressure, temperature, etc is the atomic spectra of atoms.
+There are three types of atomic spectra and they are emission spectra, absorption spectra, and continuous spectra.

 You might want to check the difference between emission and absorption spectra for better understanding.